PM Matteo Renzi to resign as Italy faces uncertainty

 "What will happen is that the people who have governed Italy will return but nothing will happen," he said.

-"It's too soon to say who will take power. but everything is in the hands of the President of the Republic now.
+"It's too soon to say who will take power, but everything is in the hands of the President of the Republic now.

 "I have faith in him, he is a person that Italians love because you can see he is a professional person.